Generic Name: nitroglycerin (NYE-troe-GLIS-er-in)

 - Tell your doctor or dentist that you take Minitran patch before you receive any medical or dental care, emergency care, or surgery.

 - Minitran patch may give you daily headaches.
 This should become less noticeable with time.
+Do not change how you use Minitran patch to avoid these headaches.
+Talk with your doctor for ways to lessen this side effect.

 - Other dosage forms of Minitran patch (eg, sublingual, or under the tongue, tablets) may not work as well while you are taking Minitran patch.